Detection and Feature Selection in Sparse Mixture Models: Unknown covariance matrix

-{\bf Remark}: From the above proposition, we deduce that the testing problem becomes extremely difficult when $\zeta:= s\log(ep/s)/n \to \infty$, in the sense that the minimax detection rate is at least exponentially large with respect to $\zeta$.
-A similar phenomenon occurs in other detection problems such as in sparse linear regression~\citep{verzelen}.
+\begin{rem} From the above proposition, we deduce that the testing problem becomes extremely difficult when $\zeta:= \frac{s}n \log(ep/s) \to \infty$, in the sense that the minimax detection rate is at least exponentially large with respect to $\zeta$.
+A similar phenomenon occurs in other high-dimensional detection problems such as in sparse linear regression~\citep{verzelen}. \end{rem}